 The following data points are returned:

-It is also possible to retrieve boundaries for the following previous congress cycles:
+It is also possible to append districts for the following previous Congresses:

-OCD-IDs: Open Civic Data Division Identifiers (OCD-IDs) are a new data inclusion with the 118th Congress and are automatically returned with the 118th Congress append.
+OCD-IDs: Open Civic Data Division Identifiers (OCD-IDs) are a new data inclusion with the 118th Congress.

 |Address to Congressional district||Coordinates to Congressional district|